Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 2 series of 6 sets Battling Ropes.

-Count the reps performed within the first 12 seconds and shoot to reproduce the same number of reps within 3 or so on each subsequent set.
+Count the reps performed during the first 12-second round.
+Aim to reproduce the same number of reps (within 3 or so) on each subsequent set.

 Or if you don’t want to worry about percentages just count or listen.
 You’ll hear/see the ropes decreasing in speed pretty abruptly.
 If this happens, back off a little, or just repeat the same workout the next time you’re scheduled to use this method.